brq-cr/nest-queues-example/README.md

 You also can use this example as a reference for:

-- To understand how to implement RxJS on the server-side. 🚀
+- To understand how to implement RxJS on server-side. 🚀
 - To understand how to create a new node child process and communicate with them using observable pattern.
 - A basic architecture to implement nestJS at enterprise-level applications.